artnoi43/superwatcher/README.md

 3. [`EmiiterClient`](./internal/emitterclient/)

    The emitter client is embedded into `Engine`.
-The emitter client linearly receives `PollResult` from emitter, and then returning it to `Engine`.
+The emitter client linearly receives `PollerResult` from emitter, and then returning it to `Engine`.
 It also syncs with the emittter.
    If it fails to sync, the emitter will not proceed to the next loop.

 4. [`Engine`](./internal/engine/)
-   The engine receives `PollResult` from the emitter client, and passes the result to appropriate methods of `ServiceEngine`.
+   The engine receives `PollerResult` from the emitter client, and passes the result to appropriate methods of `ServiceEngine`.
 It calls `ServiceEngine.HandleReorgedLogs` first, before `ServiceEngine.HandleGoodLogs`, so that the service can undo or fix any actions it had performed on the now bad logs before it processes the new, reorged logs.